bmc-CompBio/snakemake_SRA_RNASEQ_PE/README.md

 snakemake --cores 16
 ```
 ### on the cluster

+execution has to be started on master node as internet connection is needed for genome downlaod and SRA access.

 ```
 snakemake -j 999 --cluster-config cluster.json --cluster "sbatch -p {cluster.partition} -n {cluster.n} --mem {cluster.mem}"
 ````